Never forget to measure your design quality

 So why do users abandon a mobile application after it is opened once?
 Is it because of the design?
 Or it’s the content that should be blamed?
-I am going to cover all this and a lot more in the write-up while talking about the best practices to enhance the mobile interactions.
+I am going to cover all this and a lot more in the write-up while talking about the best practices to enhance mobile interactions.

 Let’s take it practically.
 What are those apps you like to visit the most?
-The ones whose design can be measured simply or those that confuses you even with the navigation?
+The ones whose design can be measured simply or those that confuse you even with the navigation?
 It’s the former absolutely.

 Have you ever thought why we love to navigate through the mobile apps that do not clutter the designs for us?
 Simply because of their quality of designs as the navigation gets simpler for the users.
 When it comes to the design, the list of specifications to keep into the mind gets bigger and bigger for the designers.